-- 1.2.1 All persons who are assigned duty as officer in charge of a watch or as a rating forming part of a watch shall be provided a minimum of 10 hours of rest in any 24-hour period. - 1.2.2 The hours of rest may be divided into no more than two (2) periods, one (1) of which shall be at least six (6) hours in length. - 1.2.3 During overriding operational conditions, the minimum period of 10 hours may be reduced to not less than six (6) consecutive hours; provided that, any such reduction shall not extend beyond two (2) days, and not less than 70 hours of rest shall be provided in each seven (7) day period.
+- 1.2.1 All persons who are assigned duty as officer in charge of a watch or as a rating forming part of a watch and those whose duties involve designated safety, security and prevention of pollution duties shall be provided a minimum of ten (10) hours of rest in any 24-hour period and a minimum of seventy-seven (77) hours of rest in any 7-day period. - 1.2.2 The hours of rest may be divided into no more than two (2) periods, one (1) of which shall be at least six (6) hours in length, and the intervals between consecutive periods of rest shall not exceed fourteen (14) hours. - 1.2.3 During overriding operational conditions, the minimum period of ten (10) hours may be reduced to not less than six (6) consecutive hours; provided that, any such reduction shall not extend beyond two (2) days, and not less than seventy (70) hours of rest shall be provided in each seven (7) day period.
+Required safety drills shall be conducted with minimal disruption of rest periods. - 1.2.4 When a seafarer is on call, the seafarer shall have an adequate compensatory rest period if the normal period of rest is disturbed by call-outs to work. - 1.2.5 The master of every ship may require a seafarer to perform any hours of work necessary for the immediate safety of the ship, persons on board or cargo, or for the purpose of giving assistance to other ships or persons in distress at sea.
+Once a normal situation is restored, the master shall ensure that any seafarers who worked through a scheduled rest period receive the appropriate period of rest.

-1.3 Oil Pollution Act of 1990
+1.3 Oil Pollution Act of 1990 (OPA 90)

-- 1.3.1 For vessels operating within United States waters to which the Oil Pollution Act of 1990 (OPA 90) requirements apply, as the limit specified in §1.2.1 is more stringent than the OPA 90 limitation of no more than 15 hours work in any 24-hour period, adherence to the minimum limit of 10 hours of rest in any 24 hour period would be in compliance with STCW, the Maritime Labour Convention, 2006 (MLC, 2006), and OPA 90 requirements. - 1.3.2 However, the OPA 90 restriction of no more than 36 hours of work in any 72-hour period is unique and distinct from the limits prescribed under STCW and MLC, 2006.
-Therefore, adherence to the limit specified in §1.2.2 may not ensure compliance with this unique 72-hour period limit.
-Accordingly, shipowners and operators shall take measures which ensure that the most onerous limits for all periods (24-hour, 72-hour and 7-day periods) are met while operating under OPA 90 regulations. - 1.3.3 Due to the differences among the OPA 90 and with both STCW/MLC, 2006 on this issue, the restrictions under OPA 90 above shall not be utilized unless permitted under the seafarers' collective agreement where applicable.
+- 1.3.1 For vessels operating within United States waters to which OPA 90 requirements apply, as the limit specified in paragraph 1.2.1 is more stringent than the OPA 90 limitation of no more than fifteen (15) hours work in any 24-hour period, adherence to the minimum limit of ten (10) hours of rest in any 24-hour period would be in compliance with both STCW, ILO Consolidated Maritime Labour Convention, 2006 (MLC), and OPA 90 requirements. - 1.3.2 However, the OPA 90 restriction of no more than thirty-six (36) hours of work in any 72-hour period is unique and distinct from the limits prescribed under STCW and MLC.
+Therefore, adherence to the limit specified in paragraph 1.2.2 may not ensure compliance with this unique 72-hour period limit.
+Accordingly, shipowners and operators shall take measures which ensure that the most onerous limits for all periods (24-hour, 72-hour, and 7-day periods) are met while operating under OPA 90 regulations. - 1.3.3 Due to the differences among the OPA 90 and with both STCW and MLC on this issue, the restrictions under OPA 90 above shall not be utilized unless permitted under the seafarers' collective agreement where applicable.